U.S. flag

 Telehealth policy changes after the COVID-19 public health emergency

-The U.S. Department of Health and Human Services took a range of administrative steps to expedite the adoption and awareness of telehealth during the COVID-19 pandemic.
+The U.S. Department of Health and Human Services took a range of administrative steps to expedite the adoption and awareness of telehealth during the COVID-19 public health emergency.
 Some of these telehealth flexibilities have been made permanent while others are temporary.

-Recent legislation authorized an extension of many of the policies outlined in the COVID-19 public health emergency through December 31, 2024.
+Recent legislation authorized an extension of many of the Medicare telehealth flexibilities that were in place during the COVID-19 public health emergency through December 31, 2024.

 Permanent Medicare changes